-Being an event presenter, you are very well aware of how proactively things get done during an event, but the time gaps between consecutive events definitely lack that kind of motivation and it’s difficult to decide what exactly you should be working on during those time gaps.
+Being an event organizer, you’re adept at proactively getting things listed on your event agenda.
+But the time gaps between consecutive events definitely lack that kind of motivation and it’s difficult to decide what exactly you should be working on during those time gaps.

-It’s very tempting for an even presenter to relax after he’s done with an event.
-But sometimes, you end up relaxing for a long, long time and that just ends up jeopardizing your next event.
-A smart event planner realizes that free time is a myth and that this should ideally be the time when you should be filling up your diaries with appointments to accomplish some ground work that will make things easier for your upcoming events.
+It’s tempting to relax after wrapping up after the event.
+But if you end up relaxing for a long time, you’ll jeopardize your next event.
+A smart event planner realizes that free time is a myth and that this should ideally be the time when you should be filling up your diaries with appointments to accomplish some groundwork for your upcoming events.

 Start checking out new venues, building a new team, looking for keynotes, and so on.
 Our Effective Time Management Tips will help you stay on track while filling in your time gaps.